jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

 ## Software Development Methodologies
 Every business should decide on organizing the work process inside the company, according to its priorities and projects in development.

+__Framework__ is an overview of how its guidelines should be implemented.
+While __methodologies__ offer strict principles and practices for completing a project.

+Frameworks are more flexible because they can adapt to changing situations or to a company’s own needs, leaving room for the person in charge to find the best way of completing a project.

 ___

 * ### Agile